JackScurvy/POTCO-Unity-World-Data-Importer/README.md

 ## ⚠️ Known Issues

-- Some dragged objects to the scene may not be given the ObjectList script, in the exporter browser you can select all the objects in the scene and then click "Add POTCOTypeInfo to Selected Objects"
+- Some manually dragged objects may not receive ObjectListInfo components automatically - use "Add ObjectListInfo to Selected Objects" in the exporter
-- Alpha transparency RGB's not working
+- Alpha transparency is not working
-- Large cave systems may experience occasional piece overlapping
+- Large cave systems may occasionally experience piece overlapping
 - Complex EGG files with extensive bone data may require additional processing time

 ---